 The interview panel will include a member of staff who has been through formal Safer Recruitment training.
+This training will be renewed every five years.
 Interviewers must use a selection of the safer recruitment questions provided by Human Resources and return their responses to that department.
+The President of Council should chair the panel for the Bursar's/Head's appointment.